 Lectures, Problems Classes and Assessment

-One thing students will quickly notice once they start at College is how different learning is at university.
-Most course information is given through lectures, in the form of about three lectures per module per week, with great emphasis placed on independent work.
+One thing you will quickly notice once they start at College is how different learning is at university - great emphasis is placed on independent work.

-In lectures students will need to be taking good notes so that they can review these later, and although there are usually opportunities at the end to ask questions, most of students “work” and asking of questions will need to be done outside of lectures in their own time.
 Many lecturers will use the College's VLE Blackboard Learn to display module information (eg. notes, problem sheets, recommended reading), but some will use separate websites.
-Lecturers will often give recommended reading lists and online notes to support you with your learning, in addition to the notes taken in class.
-Problems Classes take place to support the students with the problem solving process.
-A number of modules are recorded through an online system to allow students to watch lectures again and revise at home.
+Lecturers will often give recommended reading lists and online notes to support you with your learning.
+When watching or taking part in lectures, you will be encouraged to take down your. own notes, and note down questions and areas you may need to review later.
+Problems Classes take place to support the you with the problem solving process and to help answer your questions on question sheets you are given for the modules.
 Lecturers also set aside certain times each week for office hours when they are available to help students.

-Much of your term is not timetabled.
-You should allocate some of it to studying your lecture notes and books, revising and especially solving problems, in addition to enjoying the social life of the College and of London.
-You will need to plan your work and you will need some determination.
+Much of your time at university will not timetabled.
+You will need to plan out a weekly schedule to allocate time to studying your lecture notes and books, revising and solving problems, in addition to enjoying the social life at the College and London.

 FIRST YEAR PROGRAMME

-In the current First Year programme, students take eight compulsory modules each of which has approximately 30 lectures plus problems classes.
+In the First Year, all students take the same core modules.
 These compulsory modules develop a strong foundation in mathematics for all students in Pure and Applied Mathematics and Statistics and Probability.
-Students also take a computional module, with a weekly lecture and tutorial, learning the progamming tools Maple and Python.
-You can read more about the modules and their content in the UG Mathematics Handbook.
+Students also take a computional module, learning the programming language Python.
+The year ends with an independent research project.

 All students throughout their degree programme may also take not-for-credit Imperial Horizons modules to complement their learning.
-The Imperial Horizons programme allows students to take a non-maths module from over 80 different options, past modules have included topics as varied as: Introduction to Management, Sound Technology and Korean.
+The Imperial Horizons programme allows students to take a non-maths module from a variety of options, past modules have included topics as varied as: Introduction to Management, Sound Technology and Korean.
 The programme has been designed to broaden students’ education and enhance their career prospects.

 SECOND, THIRD AND FOURTH YEAR PROGRAMMES

-In the Second, Third and Fourth Year programmes, as with the First Year programme, with very few exceptions, each module has nominally 30 lectures or their equivalent, together with support classes.
+In the Second, Third and Fourth Year programmes, as with the First Year programme, with very few exceptions, each module has lectures together with problems classes to support the learning.

 In academics what I’ve appreciated most is the sheer variety of third and fourth year options.
 You can become as specialised or stay as general as you like, tailoring your degree to your interests and ambitions and getting exactly what you want from it."

-In order to be able to work with large data and challenging computations, students are currently taught Maple and Python in their first year.
-In the third year optional modules have included ones where C and R are taught, to further students computational abilities and professional skills.
+In order to be able to work with large data and challenging computations, students are currently taught Python and R in their first year.
+In later years optional modules have included other programming languages, to further students computational abilities and professional skills.
 LaTeX typesetting skills are taught in the first year as part of the first year independent project at the end of the year.

 "In academics what I’ve appreciated most is the sheer variety of third and fourth year options.
 You can become as specialised or stay as general as you like, tailoring your degree to your interests and ambitions and getting exactly what you want from it: every maths degree from Imperial is unique, so it’s easy to stand out.
 I stayed very broad in my third year before specialising in my fourth year.
 Staying broad means I have a very good working knowledge in a number of areas of mathematics, whilst specialising has meant I’ve been taught by several world-leaders in my chosen field: the best of both worlds, and precisely what I need to succeed in further study.